Diaminobutyrate—pyruvate transaminase

-Thus, the two substrates of this enzyme are L-2,4-diaminobutanoate and pyruvate, whereas its two products are L-aspartate 4-semialdehyde and L-alanine.
+The two substrates of this enzyme characterised from the genus Xanthomonas are L-2,4-diaminobutanoic acid and pyruvic acid.
+Its products are (2S)-2-amino-4-oxobutanoic acid and L-alanine.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-2,4-diaminobutanoate:pyruvate aminotransferase.
 Other names in common use include diaminobutyrate-pyruvate aminotransferase, and L-diaminobutyric acid transaminase.
-It employs one cofactor, pyridoxal phosphate.